cirrith/Recipes/Recipes/Breakfast/Mushroom Crepes.md

 4. Remove the pan from the heat, stir in the cream and parsley.
 Season with salt and pepper to taste.

 5. Evenly fill each crepe with the mushroom mixture, about ⅓ cup, and sprinkle some gruyere cheese on top.
 Fold over each side to close.
-Garnish with parsley, serve immediately.

 ## Notes